MisskeyIO/policy/tos_en.md

 * Posting or uploading of content that violates the laws of Japan
 * Acquisition of an account for the purpose of sale and sale of accounts
 * Advertising to unauthorized websites, adult sites, etc.
+* Directing users to uncommon shopping sites immediately after creating an account
+* Describing company information in your profile immediately after creating an account
+* Posts on topics related to controlled drugs in Japan

 Any of the following acts will be subject to silence.
 While in Silence, you will not be able to select "Public" from the public range.

 * Offensive or malicious extremist comments
 * Posts containing explicitly sexual media without the alert NSFW flag
+* Posts containing explicitly sexual content with MFM text decoration, ASCII art, etc.
+* Renote any of the above without CW

 Any other actions that are deemed inappropriate.